Friday, 30 April 2010

 The number 9 shows you've lived and learned; you're engaged with living your life in a meaningful, conscious manner and you're setting rewarding goals.

-Of course it does, once you've got out all of those fucking doors.
+Of course it does, once you've got out of all those fucking doors.

 Open, close.